bitstarr/grav-plugin-svg-extension/README.md

 The **SVG Extension** Plugin is an extension for [Grav CMS](http://github.com/getgrav/grav).
 It provides a way to inline SVG files in your Twig templates so you can style them with CSS.

-> Minifying: To keep the amount of markup low, consider an automated workflow (involving gulp/grunt and svgo for example) to minimize the filesize of the SVG files by optimizing them.
+> Remember Minifying: To keep the amount of markup low, consider an automated workflow (involving gulp/grunt and svgo for example) to minimize the filesize of the SVG files by optimizing them.
 Here we are assume that you have an ``assets/svg`` folder with the source files and ``dist/svg`` with the optimized copies.
 Only the latter will be transfered to the production enviroment in this scenario.

 ## Usage